 National Down Syndrome Society: Ethan Saylor Memorial Scholarship

 Each year at the Buddy Walk® on Washington, NDSS awards a $500 scholarship to an individual who embodies the same energy that Ethan carried with him.
 The scholarship is designed to help give individuals with Down syndrome a way to pursue their own quests, regardless of any perceived limitations.
 This award will be given annually to those who display the same drive and determination to pursue their dreams.
-For details, go to Ethan Saylor Memorial Scholarship.
+Learn more by clicking on the link below.